GoogleCloudPlatform/community/tutorials/streaming-vr-content-from-a-virtual-workstation-using-nvidia-cloudxr/index.md

 1. Deselect **CloudXR Client Program**.
 1. Ensure the **Redistributables** checkbox is checked (required only for first time installation).

-## Installing the Android Studio SDK
+## Install the Android Studio SDK

 To load files onto your HMD, you use [Android Debug Bridge (ADB)](https://developer.android.com/studio/command-line/adb), which is part of the [Android Studio SDK](https://developer.android.com/studio).
 On your local workstation, download and install the [Android Studio SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools) for your operating system.

-## Connecting your workstation to your HMD
+## Connect your workstation to your HMD

 1. On your local workstation, download and extract _but do not install_ the [NVIDIA CloudXR SDK](https://developer.nvidia.com/nvidia-cloudxr-sdk).
 1. If required, enable Developer Mode on your device (typically only required on the [Oculus Quest 2](https://developer.oculus.com/documentation/native/android/mobile-device-setup#enable-developer-mode)).